 Dale is a founder and former board member of the CATalyst Council, a board member of the Winn Feline Foundation and the Tree House Humane Society in Chicago and a national ambassador of the American Humane Association.
 He also serves on the advisory board for national animal-assisted therapy organization Angel on A Leash and for BlogPaws, as well as part of an AVMA/AAHA initiative to encourage preventive care veterinary visits, called Partners for Health Pets.

-Maria Lange, senior product manager of consumer choices for GfK Retail and Technology USA, will provide an overview of the US petfood market in the pet specialty channel, with some data and insights on the global market as available.
+Maria Lange, senior product manager of pet nutrition for GfK Retail and Technology USA, will provide an overview of the US petfood market in the pet specialty channel, with some data and insights on the global market as available.
 She will provide a picture of how retail and volume sales are trending, which petfood categories are growing (and which are not) and who the major petfood players are in US pet specialty, along with product trends and projections for future sales and growth.

 Wells Jones, CEO of America's VetDogs, will explain this organization's origins and how it selects, trains, feeds, cares for and provides service dogs to military veterans.
 VetDogs is part of the Guide Dog Foundation, which was founded after World War II to train and provide guide dogs for blinded veterans, a mission that eventually expanded to helping civilians.
 After the Iraq and Afghanistan wars, the organization saw a need to provide service dogs, too, that help their human partners in many ways in their daily lives.
 Some of these human-dog partnerships will accompany Jones and help him close out Petfood Forum during lunch on Wednesday, April 2.